EUROPEAN MUSIC PROJECT

 Adventures In Sound

-EMP shows lines – from classical modern to contemporary, from chamber music to club sound.
+EMP shows lines – from classical modernism to the present, from chamber music to club sound.
 Music is placed in the context of the questions of a world in a new order with its cultural and social challenges.
-EMP experiments with different concepts of space, sound and performance between concert, ritual, installation, staging, open forms and mediation.
+EMP experiments with different space, sound and performance concepts between concert, ritual, installation, staging and open forms.

-The ensemble plays in formations from trio to chamber ensemble.
+The ensemble plays in formations ranging from trio to chamber ensemble.

-EMP has been Ensemble-In-Residence at the festival Klanghaus/neue musik im stadthaus (Ulm) since 1996:
+EMP has been Ensemble-In-Residence at the festival Klanghaus/neue musik im stadthaus in Ulm, Germany.

 Spazio Musica (Cagliari), Tête-à Tête (London), Louisiana Museum (Copenhagen), Janacek Academy (Brno), Kasseler Musiktage, Festival Europ.
-Kirchenmusik (S.Gmünd), Musik 21 (Hannover), Staatsgalerie Stuttgart, Mozartfest Augsburg, Chiffren Kiel.
-Berlin: Radialsystem, BKA, Philharmonie, Konzerthaus.
+Kirchenmusik (S.Gmünd), Musik 21 (Hannover), Staatsgalerie Stuttgart, Mozartfest Augsburg, Chiffren Kiel and in Berlin at Radialsystem, BKA, Philharmonie, Konzerthaus and other places.

 Many internationally renowned artists worked with the ensemble.
 Among them are the composers Klaus Huber, Michael Nyman, David Lang, Laurie Schwartz, Samir Odeh-Tamimi, Violeta Dinescu, Stepha Schweiger, Minas Borboudakis, Bernd Franke, Sandeep Bhagwati.
-Then the bassoonist Sergio Azzolini, who is at home in early music, the performers Anna Clementi and Jaap Blonk, the singers Nicholas Isherwood, Angela Denoke, Yuka Yanagihara, the cellist Fried Dähn, the double bassists Wolfgang Güttler and Stefano Scodanibbio and Matthias Bauer and the trombonists Mike Svoboda and Hilary Jeffery.
+Also singers and instrumentalists like bassoonist Sergio Azzolini, vocal performers Nicholas Isherwood, Angela Denoke, Jaap Blonk, Alex Nowitz and Yuka Yanagihara; cellist Fried Dähn, double bassists Wolfgang Güttler, Stefano Scodanibbio and Matthias Bauer and trombonists Mike Svoboda and Hilary Jeffery.
 There have been projects with artists* from the USA, Russia, Egypt, Azerbaijan, Guinea, Uzbekistan, Iraq, Cameroon, Turkey, Serbia, Great Britain and France.

 EMP is based in Berlin.
 Artistic director is Juergen Groezinger